-You will get written after-care instructions and a phone number you can call if you have any questions or concerns.
-You may have to come back for a check up or lab work after your procedure.
+You’ll get written after-care instructions and a phone number you can call if you have any questions or concerns.
+You may have to come back for a check up or lab work after your abortion.

 Most people feel fine within a day or two, but it’s common for bleeding to last for a week (or several weeks after the abortion pill).
 Cramping can happen for a few days.